MasoniteFramework/docs/tutorials/creating-a-blog.md

 All controllers are located in the `app/http/controllers` directory and Masonite promotes 1 controller per file.
 This has proven efficient for larger application development because most developers use text editors with advanced search features such as Sublime, VSCode or Atom.
 Switching between classes in this instance is simple and promotes faster development.
 It's easy to remember where the controller exactly is because the name of the file is the controller.

 You can of course move controllers around wherever you like them but the craft command line tool will default to putting them in separate files.
+If this seems weird to you it might be worth a try to see if you like this opinionated layout.

 ## Creating Our First Controller